-The below is a two-day plan that will work pretty much all the muscles in your body.
+This two-day plan work all the muscles in your body.
 On push day, you'll work your quads, glutes, pecs, triceps and abs and on pull day, you'll exercise your traps, lats, erectors, lower back, biceps, deltoids and abs.
 Don't worry about working your abs on both days, they are pretty high load-bearing muscles and can be worked almost every day.

 What are the benefits of doing a push-pull training?

-As mentioned above, the main benefit of the push-pull training is its adaptability and time-effectiveness.
-The below two-day push-pull routine can be broken down to four days by literally dividing the exercises between four days as opposed to two.
+The main benefit of push-pull training is adaptability and time-effectiveness.
+This two-day push-pull routine can be broken down into four days by dividing the exercises between four days as opposed to two.

-Doing push-pull also simplifies training.
+Following a push-pull split also simplifies training.
 You can swap exercises out for others as long as you keep the push-pull balance.
-This also means you won't tire your muscles out too quickly either, because on the push day, the 'pull' muscles are resting and the other way around on pull days.
+This also means you won't tire your muscles out too quickly either, because on the push day, the 'pull' muscles are resting and vica versa the other day.

-Following a push-pull workout plan is especially beneficial for beginners.
+Push-pull workout plans are especially beneficial for beginners.
 It's easier to remember the division between pushing and pulling movements than knowing the difference between obliques, delts, quads and so forth.
 If ever in doubt in which category certain exercises belong to, just think through whether you are pulling or pushing the weight as you perform the exercise.
 Also, the name of the exercises often help too: pullup and lat pulldown are obviously pull exercises and bench press and press up are push.

 Let's talk about protein and rest